Logodaedalus/intrigue/README.md

 # Intrigue

+To start, just open intrigue.html in your browser

+# Game Description

 -Players start out with some number of "chips" in some number of "categories" -Turn-based
 -On each round, a player can either